migueldbg/DSNotes-Ar-recoil-energy/article-notes.md

 * **P. Agnes et al. (Phys.
 Lett.
 B 743, 2015)**
 	* *Section II, page 459:* the 128 mm scintillation photons are emmited from two nearly degenerate excimer states, a long-lived triplet state (1.5 microseconds) and a short-lived singlet-state (6 nanoseconds).
 The difference in ionization density between nuclear recoils and electron recoils produce different ratios of these states, resulting in a different time profile of the scintillation signal S1.
 More precisely, nuclear recoils have a grater fraction of singlet-states, such that they have a faster scintillation component when compared with electron recoils (this results in a higher f90 value).

+* **I. Albuquerque and M. Wada (Int.
+Note from the DS-50 Collab., 2105)**
+	* *Section II, page 2:* the total nuclear recoil energy has two components, a fraction goes into the formation of excited states and ions, which give rise to the scintillation and ionization signals detected.
+However, a considerable fraction of the total energy is trasnferred to the motion of surrouding atoms, resulting into heat.
+This second component is larger than the first, such that a considerable part of the nuclear recoil energy is lost, unable to be detected.
+In general we can consider the nuclear recoil energy to be writen as the sum of two components: E_nr = E_q + E_H.
+Here, E_H is the fraction lost to heat and E_q the fraction of energy actually detected.
+As such, we can define a "nuclear quenching factor" f_n = E_q/E_nr, that is, how much of the total energy is converted into a detectable signal.

+* **B. Lenardo et al. (arXiv:1412.4417v3, 2015)**
+	* *Section I, page 1:* Figure 1 conscisely encapsulates most of the physics involved in the detection of signals in liquid noble gas TPCs.
+It might be worth to use it exactly, or make a similar one with it as reference.